The Fatal Encounter

+Background

-King Jeongjo (1752-1800) was the 22nd ruler of the Joseon Dynasty, nicknamed the "King of Misfortune."
+King Jeongjo (1752–1800) was the 22nd ruler of the Joseon Dynasty, nicknamed the "King of Misfortune."
 When he was 10 years old, Jeongjo witnessed the death of his father Crown Prince Sado, who was executed by a royal decree ordered by his grandfather, then-King Yeongjo.
 During his reign, Jeongjo was subsequently caught in the midst of fierce party strife between the Noron and Soron factions, and survived seven assassination attempts just in his first year as king.
 The film is inspired by Jeongyuyeokbyeon, one such assassination attempt on Jeongjo by his political opponents in 1777, the king's first year as the nation's ruler.
 The Fatal Encounter depicts the 24 hours leading up to that event in Jeongjo's life and those around him.

-This is the feature film debut of director Lee Jae-kyoo; he previously helmed the television series Damo (2003), Fashion 70's (2005), Beethoven Virus (2008), and The King 2 Hearts (2012), as well as the online movie The Influence (2010).

 Plot

 In 1777, one year after he began his reign, King Jeongjo lives a perilous palace life amidst opposition and threats from those around him who harbor political ambitions.
 He prepares himself for possible attacks by working out alone in the palace.
 Jeongjo is a calm and considerate man, but he is also afraid.
 The only one he trusts is his loyal court servant Gap-soo, called the king's shadow.

 When Gap-soo was young, he was sold to a cruel man named Gwang-baek, who illegally and brutally trains orphaned children to become professional assassins.
 Gap-soo befriends Eul-soo, another orphan who is a few years younger than him.
 When Gwang-baek is instructed to give one of his children to become a court eunuch, he asks Gap-soo and Eul-soo to play the game of rock-paper-scissors; Gap-soo purposely loses the game in an effort to protect Eul-soo.
 Thus, Gap-soo is castrated and sent to the royal palace.
 There he meets Jeongjo, a young boy who is still mourning his father's death.
 Meanwhile, Eul-soo continues enduring harsh training and grows up as a merciless killer.

 Years later, Eul-soo, now the deadliest member of the secret group of assassins, receives orders to kill Jeongjo within 24 hours.
-He infiltrates the palace, where he falls in love with Wol-hye, a gungnyeo (or female court servant).
-Jeongjo's mother Lady Hyegyeong is also locked in dangerous conflict with the late King Yeongjo's much younger widow, dowager Queen Jeongsun.
+He infiltrates the palace, where he falls in love with Wol-hye, a kungnyŏ (or female court servant).
+Jeongjo's mother Lady Hyegyŏng is also locked in dangerous conflict with the late King Yeongjo's much younger widow, dowager Queen Jeongsun.
 Meanwhile, Gap-soo confesses his dark past to Jeongjo and swears to protect him.